bcli4d/readthedocs/docs/source/sections/webapp/OHIFViewer.rst

 .. |pan| image:: OHIFPan.png
 * The **Length** button |len| is modal.
 When selected, the distance in physical units between two points in the current instance can be measured.
 To perform a measurement, click the mouse button once with the cursor over some point of interest, and then again over a second point of interest.
 Alternatively, depress and hold the mouse button while the cursor is over the first point of interest, then release the mouse button while the cursor is over the second point of interest.
 A line joining the two points and its length are displayed.
 The line will scale if the series is zoomed in or out.

   A length measurement can be moved, while in any mode, by clicking on and dragging it.
 You can also "grab" a line endpoint and drag it to a different location.
+The length text can be separately moved.

   To remove a length measurement, drag it or an endpoint outside of the extent of the instance.
 Note that if you have "zoomed in" on an instance, its extent may be much larger than the (sub)viewport in which it is displayed.
 This can make it difficult to drag the measure outside of the extent of the instance.
 In this case it may be necessary to "zoom out" in order to be able to drag the measure outside of the extent of the instance.

   A length measurement is only visible on the instance on which it was made.
-There is currently no support for saving length measurements.
+There is currently no support for saving length measurements other than by downloading a snapshot of the (sub)viewport (see **Download** below).

 .. |len| image:: OHIFLength.png
 * The **Annotate** button |anno| is modal.
-When selected, a point in the current instance can be measured.
+When selected, a point in the current instance can be annotated with text.
 To perform an annotation, click the mouse button once with the cursor over some point of interest, and then again over a second location.
 Alternatively, depress and hold the mouse button while the cursor is over the first point of interest, then release the mouse button while the cursor is over a second location.
 An arrow joining the two points and with its head at the point of interest is displayed, and a pop-up window appears into which some text annotation can be entered.
 The arrow will scale if the series is zoomed in or out.

   An annotation can be moved, while in any mode, by clicking on and dragging it.
 You can also "grab" an annotation endpoint and drag it to a different location.
+The annotation text can be separately moved.

   To remove an annotation, drag it or an endpoint outside of the extent of the instance.
 Note that if you have "zoomed in" on an instance, its extent may be much larger than the (sub)viewport in which it is displayed.
 This can make it difficult to drag the annotation outside of the extent of the instance.
 In this case it may be necessary to "zoom out" in order to be able to drag the annotation outside of the extent of the instance.

   An annotation is only visible on the instance on which it was made.
-There is currently no support for saving annotations.
+There is currently no support for saving annotations other than by downloading a snapshot of the (sub)viewport (see **Download** below).

 .. |anno| image:: OHIFAnnotate.png
 * The **Angle** button |ang| is modal.
 When selected, the angle between features in an instance can be measured.
-To perform a measurement, click on a three points of interest in an instance.
+To perform a measurement, click on three points of interest in an instance.
 A pair of lines are displayed from the first to the send point and from the second point to the third.
 The magnitude, in degrees, of the angle between the two lines also displayed.

   An angle measurement can be moved by clicking on one of the lines and dragging it while holding down the mouse button.
 Any of the end points of the measure can also be moved.
+The angle text can be separately moved.

   To remove an angle measurement, drag it or an endpoint outside of the extent of the instance.
 Note that if you have "zoomed in" on an instance, its extent may be much larger than the (sub)viewport in which it is displayed.
 This can make it difficult to drag the measure outside of the extent of the instance.
 In this case it may be necessary to "zoom out" in order to be able to drag the measure outside of the extent of the instance.

   An angle measurement is only visible on the instance on which it was made.
-There is currently no support for saving angle measurements.
+There is currently no support for saving angle measurements other than by downloading a snapshot of the (sub)viewport (see **Download** below).

 .. |ang| image:: OHIFAngle.png
 * The **Reset** button |reset| immediately resets the zoom level, pan location, window width and window center of the (sub)viewport having focus to default values.